whats-img

 • Earned value analysis.

-• Certification of projects as per earned value.
+• Projects as per earned value.

 Unit 8: Project Recovery Plan Development